cyuonepro/docs/src/userguide/presales/hyperbdr-agent-investigation.md

 ```

-The output content is as follows: Look for the content in the NAME column, the disks starting with "sd/vd" indicate the number of disks, and the SIZE column represents the total capacity of the disks.
+The output content is as follows, look for the content in the NAME column, the disks starting with "sd/vd" indicate the number of disks, and the SIZE column represents the total capacity of the disks:

 ![hyperbdr-agent-investigation-copy-9.png](./images/hyperbdr-agent-investigation-copy-9.png)